Top 10 obscene Spanish expressions – fun for the whole family!

 One of my favorite Spanish expressions is a variation on this: “Me lo paso por el forro de los cojones.”

 Makes no sense, but whatever.
+(Can I buy a nice ball-liner at Zara, perhaps?)

 What are your favorite Spanish expressions?
 Obscene or otherwise… Let me know right here in the comments!